emtneutrino/races/README.md

 You can clear all waypoints, except registration waypoints, by typing `/races clear`.
 You cannot clear waypoints if you have joined a race.
 Leave the race or finish it first.

 After you have set your waypoints, you can register your race.
 This will advertise your race to all players.
 Your race must have two or more waypoints.
 At the starting waypoint of the race, a purple circled star blip will appear on the waypoint map and a purple cylinder checkpoint will appear in the world.
 These will be visible to all players.
 This is the registration waypoint.
 The registration waypoint on the waypoint map will be labeled with the player who registered the race and the buy-in amount.
 This allows racers to determine whether or not they can join the race based on the amount of funds they have without having to drive all the way to the starting waypoint.
-Type `/races register 100 2 180` to register your race with a buy-in of 100, 2 laps and a DNF timeout of 180 seconds.
-If you do not indicate the buy-in, the default is 500.
+Type `/races register 100 2 180` to register your race with a buy-in amount of 100, 2 laps and a DNF timeout of 180 seconds.
+If you do not indicate the buy-in amount, the default is 500.
 If you do not indicate the number of laps, the default is 1 lap.
 If you do not indicate the DNF timeout, the default is 120 seconds.
 If you set the number of laps to 2 or more, the start and finish waypoints must be the same.
+Instructions on how to do this are listed above.
 You may only register one race at a time.
 If you want to register a new race, but already registered one, you must unregister your current race first.
 You cannot register a race if you are currently editing waypoints.
 Stop editing first.

 You can unregister your race by typing `/races unregister`.
 This will remove your race advertisement from all players.
 This can be done before or after you have started the race.  **IF YOU ALREADY STARTED THE RACE AND THEN UNREGISTER IT, THE RACE WILL BE CANCELED.**

 All players begin with 5000 in their funds.
-Players who want to join the race, including you, will need to have enough funds to pay for the buy-in and be near the purple registration waypoint.
+Players who want to join the race, including you, will need to have enough funds to pay for the buy-in amount and be near the purple registration waypoint.
 To join the race, type 'E' or press right DPAD.
 Joining the race will clear any waypoints you previously set and load the race waypoints.  **NOTE THAT YOU CANNOT JOIN A RACE IF YOU ARE EDITING WAYPOINTS.
 STOP EDITING FIRST.**  You can only join one race at a time.
 If you want to join another race, leave your current one first.
 If you do not join your registered race, you will not see the race results.

 To list all competitors in the race that you joined, type `/races rivals`.
 You will not be able to see competitors if you have not joined a race.
 If you cannot see all the competitors, type 'T' for chat and use the 'Page Up' and 'Page Down' keys to scroll.
 Type 'Esc' when done.